stefanrueger/urboot/README.md

 that two older avr-toolchains, version 4.8.1 or 5.4.0, produce pretty tight code.
 Linux binaries of these are located in the `avr-toolchain` directory.
 This project uses helper programs in perl: an avr-gcc wrapper `urboot-gcc` and `hexls` that shows stats of the produced `.hex` files.
-So, all things considered, compiling your own, is easiest on Linux with perl installed and some required perl libraries, too (install them with `cpan`).
+So, all things considered, compiling this project is easiest on Linux with perl installed (and some required perl libraries, too; install them with `cpan`).
 All going well `make all` should produce `.hex`, `.elf` and `.lst` files of a number of bootloaders.
 The created .hex files should coincide with the corresponding ones in the [`all` directory.](https://raw.githubusercontent.com/stefanrueger/urboot/main/all/).
 Once all these hurdles are taken, it is pretty easy to create own bootloaders with commands such as
 ```